Ren0k/Project-Atmospheric-Drag/README.md

 Every surface can have either 1 or 2 different types of drag applied to it, either a combination of Tip/Surface or Tail/Surface.

-In my opinion, the best way to further explain the concept is by using actual situations whilst in KSP.
+In my opinion, the best way to further explain the concept is by using actual situations while in KSP.
 Lets consider the following situation.

 ## Drag Cube Example 1